textpattern/textpattern.github.io/tags/comments_form.md

 ### Version 4.6.0

+Can be used as a container tag. \\
 `msgstyle` attribute deprecated. \\
 `forgetlabel`, `isize`, `msgcols`, `msgrows`, `msgstyle`, `previewlabel`, `rememberlabel` and `submitlabel` attributes deprecated and functionality moved to individual `comment_*` input tags.